ecsyjs/ecsy/docs/manual/Architecture.md

 entity.removeComponent(ComponentA);
 ```

-This will mark the component to be removed and will populate all the queues from the systems that are listening to that event (**TODO: Link remove reactive**), but the component itself won't be disposed until the end of the frame (**TODO: More on life cycle**), we call it `deferred removal`.
+This will mark the component to be removed and will populate all the queues from the systems that are listening to that event, but the component itself won't be disposed until the end of the frame, we call it `deferred removal`.
 This is done so systems that need to react to it can still access the data of the components.

 Once a component is removed from an entity, it is possible to access its contents, by calling `getRemovedComponent(Component)`: